-Though the College collects information about our alumni from a range of sources for our Alumni Records database, we also routinely ask about current activities on our COFHE Alumni Survey (managaed by the IR office).
-The most recent survey was conducted in 2013, and a summary of the employment and education outcomes was prepared.
+Though the College collects information about our alumni from a range of sources for our Alumni Records database, we also routinely ask about current activities on our COFHE Alumni Survey (managed by the IR office).
+The most recent survey was conducted in 2020.
+We have included an interactive visualization on alumni satisfaction [click here].
+We also prepared a summary of the employment and education outcomes.
 The summary is available here; below is an overview.

 Employment and Pursuit of Advanced Degrees

-- In spring 2013 the College surveyed alumni from the classes of 1994, 1998, 2002, 2008, and 2012, asking them to reflect on many aspects of their college experience, and how it may have impacted current activities.
-(The response rate was about 53%.)
+- In fall 2020, amidst the COVID-19 pandemic, the College surveyed all Swarthmore alumni, asking them to reflect on many aspects of their college experience, and how it may have impacted current activities.
+The response rate was 31%.
 This report focuses on the employment and advanced education outcomes of these alumni based on the survey.

-- Consistent with our liberal arts mission, over a third of graduates (37%) are working in fields unrelated to their undergraduate majors, the same proportion work in fields related to their major, and a quarter (26%) are working in the field of their major.
+Consistent with our liberal arts mission, over a third of graduates (39%) are working in fields unrelated to their undergraduate majors.
+Thirty-seven percent work in fields related to their major, and nearly one-quarter (24%) are working in the field of their major.

-- Most often, those alumni not currently employed are pursuing further education (12%).
+Most often, those alumni not currently employed are pursuing further education (4% of all respondents).

 - The rates at which Swarthmore graduates earn advanced degrees are very high.
-About three-quarters of those who graduated five years ago (Class of 2008) had either earned or were currently enrolled in a graduate degree program - and the rate was higher with each of the older classes surveyed, to a high of 90% of the Class of 1994.
-Across all classes (excluding 2012), 27% of the graduates had earned doctorates or were enrolled in doctoral programs at the time of the survey.
+About sixty percent of those who graduated five years ago (Class of 2015) reported earning or currently pursuing a graduate or professional degree – and the rate was even higher for each of the older classes, to a high of 86% of the Class of 1969.
+Across all classes (excluding 2019 and 2020), 32% of the graduates had earned or were pursuing doctoral degrees at the time of the survey.

-- While a slight majority of those doctorate earners who were employed full-time work in academia, many (45%) do not.
+While the largest share of doctorate earners who were employed full-time work in the field of higher education, 44% do not.

-Table A-1.
-Employment status of the civilian population by sex and age, April 2013, Bureau of Labor Statistic.
+Table A-4.
+Employment status of the civilian population 25 years and over by educational attainment, (seasonally adjusted).
+September 2017, Bureau of Labor Statistics.